aneoconsulting/ArmoniK/infrastructure/docs/all-in-one-deploy.md

   ./deploy-dev-test-infra.sh -m deploy-armonik
   ```

-If you want to redeploy each resource independently:
+If You want to redeploy each resource independently:

 - To redeploy storage:
   ```bash